 Please inquire about tailored residency opportunities; references are available from former hosts.
-Each residency is created to the needs and unique visions of the host, to best gather and enliven connections among their diverse stakeholders.
+Each residency is created to the needs and unique visions of the host, to best gather and enliven connections among diverse stakeholders.

 Violence and Conflict Transformation Residency - North Park University, Chicago, IL